This post contains affiliate links, to find out more information, please read my affiliate disclosure

 The term ‘electric mountain bike’ is usually applied to any e-bike with wider knobbly tyres and front suspension, but it’s important to distinguish between a ‘proper’ e-MTB and budget one – although the Eskute Voyager will be perfectly capable of some light off-road riding, it’s not designed for tackling challenging trails and definitely no jumps.

 The Shimano Tourney 7-speed gearing with SL-TX50 thumb shifter is entry-level but perfectly functional.
-The 40t front chainring combined with 11-28 gear freewheel doesn’t really offer enough range for serious off-road riding, but that’s not what the Eskute was designed for.
-The chain is a KMC which is also of good quality.
+The 40t front chainring combined with 14-28 gear freewheel doesn’t really offer enough range for serious off-road riding, whilst the 14 x 40 high gear means that at just over 20mph your pedalling cadence will be 90 rpm.
+Some riders may find this gear range somewhat limiting, but for the average recreational rider I can’t see it being a problem.

-Another good thing about these components is they’re incredibly cheap to replace if they get damaged – you will be looking at around £10 to replace the shifter and £15-£20 for the rear derailleur.
+The good thing about these components is they’re incredibly cheap to replace if they do get damaged – you would be looking at around £10 to replace the shifter and £15-£20 for the rear derailleur.

 Wheels and tyres